She (Tyler, the Creator song)

-"She" is a song by American rapper Tyler, the Creator.
-It was released on May 10, 2011, as the fourth single from his debut studio album Goblin.
-It features fellow Odd Future member Frank Ocean.
-The song was written by both Tyler and Ocean, with the production handled by Tyler.
+"She" is a song by American rapper and producer Tyler, the Creator featuring American singer Frank Ocean.
+It was released on May 10, 2011, as the fourth single from Tyler's second studio album Goblin (2011), through Odd Future Records and XL Recordings.
+The song was recorded in 2011, and was written and produced by Tyler himself, who wrote the track alongside Ocean.

 The song is written from the perspective of an obsessive lover who stalks and watches a woman while she sleeps.
-Lyrically, the song explores dark themes of necrophilia, stalking and obsession.
+Lyrically, the song explores dark themes of necrophilia, stalking, and obsession.
 The song received critical acclaim from music critics who praised Ocean's hook, though the subject matter was often noted as questionable in nature and content.

-A music video for the single was released on June 3, 2011 on the Odd Future YouTube channel.
+A music video for the single was released on June 3, 2011, on the Odd Future YouTube channel.
 It was directed by Tyler himself and features Ocean.
 The video contains black humor and was noted for approaching its subject matter in a satirical, tongue-in-cheek manner.
-Both Tyler and Ocean would often perform the song together during their various tours and was notably performed at the April 2011 Coachella Music Festival.
+Both Tyler and Frank Ocean would often perform the song together during their various tours and was notably performed at the April 2011 Coachella Music Festival.